Mariam-Essam/Arabic-Question-Classifications-with-AAFAQ/README.md

 ## Repository Contents

-- **Dataset**: A curated Arabic dataset of 5000+ labeled records, specifically tailored for question classification and answer generation tasks.
 - **Fine-tuning Results**:
   - **AraBERT**: Results of fine-tuning AraBERT for multi-class classification.
   - **CAMeLBERT**: Results of fine-tuning CAMeLBERT for comparative performance evaluation.